Surrogacy is the answer for same-sex couples, partners and individuals to have children when they are incapable.

 A surrogate mother is a female who agrees to carry a child for nine months so that the child can complete another’s dream of parentage.

-To become a surrogate, the woman must not only put her thoughts and feelings on the table, but consider the thoughts and feelings of her family.
+To become a surrogate, the woman must not only put her thoughts and feelings on the table but also consider the thoughts and feelings of her family.
 100% support from a partner is almost essential.
-If at anytime during the surrogacy process a problem arises and the burden gets placed on the partner, anger and resentment can arise.
+If at any time during the surrogacy process a problem arises and the burden gets placed on the partner, anger and resentment can arise.
 When a woman considers surrogacy, she should make sure it’s a family decision.
 Her entire family will be affected.
-If the woman is single, then of course, this is not an issue.
+If the woman is single, then, of course, this is not an issue.

 Types of Surrogacy

 There are two types of surrogacy.
-The first type- Traditional Surrogacy involves the surrogate’s egg impregnated with the intended father’s sperm or sperm from a donor.
+The first type is Traditional Surrogacy, which involves the surrogate’s egg being impregnated with the intended father’s sperm or sperm from a donor.
 This process is generally achieved through IVF (In-vitro fertilization).
-The other method- Gestational Surrogacy, the surrogate has no biological ties to the child.
-A donor egg or intended mother’s egg and a donor sperm or intended father’s sperm is used.
+The other method is Gestational Surrogacy, where the surrogate has no biological ties to the child.
+A donor egg or intended mother’s egg and donor sperm or intended father’s sperm is used.
 The egg is then fertilized and implanted into the surrogate’s uterus to be carried to term.